Welcome Incoming Rady Students!

 Orientation & Program Start Dates

-• We suggest students arrive a few weeks before pre-term courses start to prepare for the program.
-International students entering on an F-1 visa are permitted to enter the United States up to 30 days prior to the program start.
+- Arrival Recommendation: Students relocating to San Diego are encouraged to arrive at least a few weeks before courses begin.
+International students on an F-1 visa are permitted to enter the United States up to 30 days prior to the program start date.

-Housing for graduate students at UC San Diego is based on a first-come, first-served basis.
-Incoming students are highly encouraged to apply for housing as soon as possible so that you can find accommodation appropriate to your budget.
+Graduate student housing at UC San Diego is allocated on a first-come, first-served basis.
+Incoming students are strongly encouraged to apply as early as possible to secure accommodations that fit their budget.

-Visit the following links for On-campus and Off-campus housing options.
-International students entering on an F-1 visa are permitted to enter the United States up to 30 days prior to the program start.
+International students on an F-1 visa may enter the United States up to 30 days before the program start date, providing additional time to settle into their housing arrangements.

 I-20 & Visa Process – International Students